LinguaPhylo/linguaPhylo.github.io/setup.md

   <a href="/images/BeastBinFolder.png">
     <img src="/images/BeastBinFolder.png" alt="Beast bin folder" style="width:700px;">
   </a>
-  <figcaption>Figure 6: Add lphybeast script.</figcaption>
+  <figcaption>Figure 5: Add lphybeast script.</figcaption>
 </figure>

-We can start LPhyBEAST using the `lphybeast` script.

-The `lphybeast` script will launch LPhyBEAST using the BEAST 2 [applauncher](https://www.beast2.org/2019/09/26/command-line-tricks.html), and add `$LPHY_LIB` into the classpath.

 ## LPhyBEAST usage

-Now, we can run LPhyBEAST using the command line, where `BEAST_PATH` is your BEAST 2 install path, and `LPHY_PATH` is your LPhy install path
+Now, we can run LPhyBEAST from the terminal, where `BEAST_PATH` is your BEAST 2 install path, and `LPHY_PATH` is your LPhy install path.
+For Windows, replace `lphybeast` as `lphybeast.bat`.

 ```bash
 cd BEAST_PATH